gravitational/teleport/rfd/0191-workload-id-config-ux.md

 We should ensure that this risk and the best practices are explained in the product documentation, and, provide a set of example WorkloadIdentity resources for common use-cases.

+To simplify responding to this kind of breach, the audit log must include sufficient information to trace back issued workload identities to the identity that requested them.